offasapalvin7/-Python-script-that-generates/README.md

 # -Python-script-that-generates
-Certainly!
-Here's a Python script that generates a 10-digit random number:

 To create an executable file from this script, you can use a tool like PyInstaller.
 Here's how you can use PyInstaller to create an executable from the script:

 1 Install PyInstaller: pip install pyinstaller